 The problem of qubit decoherence is crucial for the process of quantum measurement [1] and the field of quantum information and computation [2].
-The experimental realization of superconducting qubits [3,4] extended this problem to a world of large objects due to a macroscopic size of superconducting qubits (see e.g. [5,6,7]).
-In theoretical considerations the decoherence of a qubit is usually due to the contact with a thermal bath, weak measurements or other statistical systems characterizing a detector (or sensor) being in a contact with the qubit [5,6,7].
-A model of a deterministic detector, whose evolution takes place in a regime of quantum chaos, was studied in [8] demonstrating the emergence of dynamical decoherence of a qubit in absence of any thermal bath, noise and external randomness.
+The experimental realization of superconducting qubits [3,4] extended this problem to a world of large objects due to a macroscopic size of superconducting qubits (see e.g. [5-7]).
+In theoretical considerations, the decoherence of a qubit is usually due to the contact with a thermal bath, weak measurements or other statistical systems characterizing a detector (or sensor) being in a contact with the qubit [5-7].
+A model of a deterministic detector, whose evolution takes place in a regime of quantum chaos, was studied in [8] demonstrating the emergence of dynamical decoherence of a qubit in absence of any thermal bath, noise, and external randomness.
 We extend this research line [8] considering as a deterministic detector a quantum dot with interacting fermions or the Sachdev-Ye-Kitaev (SYK) black hole model.

-The question about dynamical decoherence is closely related to the problem of quantum dynamical thermalization and random matrix theory (RMT) invented by Wigner [9,10,11] for the description of complex atoms and nuclei.
-While the properties of one-particle quantum chaos and their link with RMT are now mainly understood (see e.g. [12,13,14]), the analysis of many-body quantum systems is more difficult due to the complexity of quantum many-body systems (QMBS).
-Furthermore RMT is only an approximation to QMBS since in nature we have only two-body interactions and hence the exponentially large Hamiltonian matrix of QMBS has only a small fraction of non-zero matrix elements.
-To capture this feature a two-body random interaction model of fermions (TBRIM) was proposed in [15,16,17,18] and it was shown that at strong interactions this model is characterized by RMT level spacing statistics.
-The first numerical results and analytical arguments for a critical interactions strength in TBRIM with a finite level spacing Δ between one-particle orbitals was proposed by Sven Åberg in [19,20].
-For the TBRIM the Åberg criterion for onset of quantum chaos and dynamical thermalization has the form where U is a typical strength of two-body interactions, Δ is an average one-particle level spacing in a finite size quantum dot with interacting fermions, E_g is the ground state energy of the quantum dot when all electrons are below the Fermi energy E_F and E is the energy of an excited eigenstate.
-The dimensional parameter $g\gg 1$ is assumed to be large playing the role of the conductance of a quantum dot with weakly interacting electrons.
-The validity of the Åberg criterion (1) for the emergence of RMT level statistics was confirmed in first numerical simulations [19,20] and in independent more extensive analytical and numerical studies for 3 particles in a quantum dot [21], TBRIM [22], spin glass shards [23], quantum computers with imperfections [24, 25, 26].
-Advanced theoretical arguments developed in [27,28] confirm the relation (1) for interacting fermions in a quantum dot.
+The question about dynamical decoherence is closely related to the problem of quantum dynamical thermalization and random matrix theory (RMT) invented by Wigner [9-11] for the description of complex atoms and nuclei.
+At present, the properties of one-particle quantum chaos and their link with RMT are now mainly understood (see e.g. [12-14]).
+Thus, such systems are characterized by RMT level spacing statistics and ergodicity of quantum eigenstates on the energy surface (we address the reader to Refs.
+[12-14] to learn more details about the field of quantum chaos).
+However, the analysis of many-body quantum systems is more difficult due to the complexity of quantum many-body systems (QMBS).
+Furthermore, RMT is only an approximation to QMBS since in nature we have only two-body interactions and hence the exponentially large Hamiltonian matrix of QMBS has only a small fraction of non-zero matrix elements.
+To capture this feature a two-body random interaction model of fermions (TBRIM) was proposed in [15-18] and it was shown that at strong interactions this model is characterized by RMT level spacing statistics.
+The first numerical results and analytical arguments for a critical interactions strength in TBRIM with a finite level spacing $\Delta$ between one-particle orbitals was proposed by Sven Åberg in [19,20].
+For the TBRIM, the Åberg criterion for onset of quantum chaos and dynamical thermalization has the form where U is a typical strength of two-body interactions, $\Delta$ the average one-particle level spacing in a finite size quantum dot with interacting fermions, $E_g$ the ground state energy of the quantum dot when all electrons are below the Fermi energy $E_F$ and E is the energy of an excited eigenstate.
+The dimensional parameter $g \gg 1$ is assumed to be large playing the role of the conductance of a quantum dot with weakly interacting electrons.
+The validity of the Åberg criterion (1) for the emergence of RMT level statistics was confirmed in first numerical simulations [19,20] and in independent more extensive analytical and numerical studies for 3 particles in a quantum dot [21],

-$$\delta E = E - E_g > \delta E{\rm ch} \approx g^{2/3} \Delta \; , \; \; g = \Delta/U,$$ (1)
+$$\delta E = E - E_g > \delta E{\rm ch} \approx g^{2/3} \Delta, \ g = \Delta/U,$$ (1)